About Data sharing

 From there you can use Nextcloud’s sharing features to exchange files with other colleagues.

-The UCLouvain Dataverse website is accessed through the following URL: https://dataverse.uclouvain.be.
-In the login form, choose “Catholic University of Louvain” and click “Continue”.
+The UCLouvain Dataverse website is https://dataverse.uclouvain.be.
+To authentifate, in the login form, choose “Catholic University of Louvain” and click “Continue”.

 You will then be redirected to the UCLouvain single sign on where you will enter your UCLouvain global login and password.
 Once you are authenticated, you will see the Dataverse home page.